filak/PSP-Validator-batch/README.md

 > Remove any diacritics and spaces from the srcDir and its subfolders !

-srcDir = full path to a folder with subfolders containing PSP packages
+srcDir = full path of a folder with subfolders containing PSP packages

 phase
 - base = do not validate images